 Spend at least a day in Oxford County – what I would describe as the centre of cheesemaking in southwest Ontario.

 Follow the Oxford County Cheese Trail (beware – many of the businesses are often closed on Sundays) and be sure to include a tour of Gunn’s Hill Artisan Cheese.
-Get your cheese curd fix at Bright, Mountainoak or Gunn’s Hill.

 In the town of Ingersoll stop in for a taste of cheese at the Ingersoll Wine Cellar & Cheese Shop.
 You may end up walking out with one of their beautiful charcuterie boards.

-Check out the mammoth cheese replica at the Ingersoll Cheese and Agricultural Museum.
 The cheese which was made from 35 tons of milk visited the New York State Fair and toured Great Britain in 1886.

-Cycle the backroads of Oxford County
+17. Cycle the backroads of Oxford County in southwest Ontario

 Expect predominately quiet roads through pretty pastoral countryside as you’ll see in the photos below.
 You could easily spend several days in this area exploring.